TimeZynk/registry-utils/README.md

 **Note**: Dynamic title composition is only applied to shift registry items (items that have a `booked-users` field).
 This ensures that time reports and other registry types preserve their original titles.

+### Enhanced Features

+This implementation is based on the original utility but includes several improvements:

+- **Registry Reference Support**: Automatically resolves `formatId: "registry-reference"` by looking up titles from the `path` property
+- **Separator-Only Detection**: Prevents malformed titles like `", , "` by returning empty string when composition results in separator-only strings
+- **Performance Optimization**: Uses memoization to avoid recreating title builders unnecessarily
+- **Graceful Fallbacks**: Handles missing registry references gracefully without breaking title composition
+- **Original Behavior Preservation**: Maintains the original utility's behavior where field-based composition takes precedence over path-based fallbacks

 ### Supported Title Composition Methods

 This library handles the following title composition scenarios:

 1. **Field-Based Composition**: Combines values from specific registry fields using a custom separator
-2. **Path-Based Composition**: Uses registry reference paths to build hierarchical titles
+2. **Path-Based Composition**: Uses registry reference paths to build hierarchical titles (fallback only when no fields configured)
-3. **Separator-Only Detection**: Automatically falls back to original titles when composition results in separator-only strings
+3. **Separator-Only Detection**: Returns empty string when composition results in separator-only strings (no fallback to path)

 ### Additional Title Composition Use Cases